Dowell-Lab/srworkshop/day10/worksheets/Day10_Cheap_DataScience.md

 	Fourth, consider super computer "rental".
 See below.

-	Fifth, think about if you can use awk to chop your data into lots of small files.
-Then run the mapper on the smaller files on 30 of your friends computers.
+	Fifth, chop your data into lots of small files.
+Then run the reads mapper on the smaller files on many of your friends computers.
+Or thirty really old computers you set up in the lab.
+		*****important****
+			To run it on your friends computers in the background you don't want it to affect what they are doing.
+So you want the pieces of your fastq to be small enought that hisat2 (or your mapper) doesn't take to much memory or CPU. step 1, scritp1.sh #chop the input file to many peices `filename="sample.fastq"
+			basename="${filename%.fastq}"
+			lines_per_file=400 #400 may not be right, right is based on how many computers you will be running this on.

+			awk -v lines_per_file=500 -v basename="$basename" '{
+    				file = sprintf("%s.%02d.fastq", basename, int((NR - 1) / lines_per_file) + 1)
+    				print > file
+			}' "$filename"`
+			step 2: #run it on lots of computers
+			You don't need to use slurm, since that's probably not on a normal mac or windows with a linux virtual enviorment.
+			You should open a terminal, install the program you need. then when you run the program you want to add a "&" at the end of the line. (ampersand) like this
+				`histat2 -input_files -output_files &`
+				The ampersand pushes something you are running to the background so its not sitting on the command line the whole time.
+Leave the terminal running to or the job will stop. step 3: #put the output back together each hisat2 will make a smaller bam, so once you are done you have to put the bams back togeter.
+			`samtools merge output.bam input1.bam input2.bam input3.bam ...`

 ## Super computer "Rental", a.k.a. cloud computing.